Pylons-tech/pylons_sdk/SDK-tutorial.md

 - Add your first private key
   ```
-  pylonscli keys add test --keyring-backend=test
+  pylonscli keys add jack --keyring-backend=test
   ```

-  You can replace the private key name that is set `test` in the command with any name you want.
+  You can replace the private key name that is set `jack` in the command with any name you want.

   This command will create a private key with the name given as the argument.
 The result will be like following.

   ```
   {
-    "name": "test",
+    "name": "jack",
     "type": "local",
     "address": "cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7",
     "pubkey": "cosmospub1addwnpepqv6ppfkfu7cm62a2n3qfjr6r2h5dcssrywly59n699v9g6gykccq55hzewf",